 Remember, if you’re using Slack’s free version, you can add up to 10 apps to your workspace.
-However, if your team is working with the paid version, you can install as many apps you’d like!
+However, if your team is working with the paid version, you can install as many apps as you’d like!

 Here’s a list of apps that we’d recommend you add to your Slack if your aim is to drive engagement and boost team morale.

 As the leader, there’s often too much on your plate and it’s likely that you miss out on little victories and accomplishments that your team members achieve.

 Employees can gift tacos to one another for their work and inputs, which you can later aggregate and use to reward the person with the highest number of tacos.
 This helps you set up an easy reward and recognition system in your team with little effort.

 Regular temp-checks on how your employees are feeling can help you gauge individual motivation levels and the general sentiment in the team.
 Moodbit helps you do that through its emotional analysis that’s powered by AI.

 Using these, Moodbit also sends recommendations to your employees on its own regarding positive habits around wellbeing, productivity, and engagement like meditation practices, breathing techniques, healthy eating habits, and more inspirational content.

 As the adage goes, “a picture is worth a thousand words”, GIFs can sometimes convey your thoughts and emotions better than plain-text communication.
 Your Slack workspace and channels can get monotonous with thousands of messages sent throughout the day.

 A little spark helps rejuvenate the mood in your Slack workspace.
 All you need to do is add the app and then type /giphy command along with the text related to which you want the GIF.

-4. Birthday Bot
+8. Birthday Bot

 Birthdays are the best days to make anyone feel special, especially if they’re not expecting it from you.
-Swamped in work and busy meeting deadlines, we often miss out on special days where we would have had the chance to make our employees happy.
+Swamped with work and busy meeting deadlines, we often miss out on special days where we would have had the chance to make our employees happy.

 Thankfully, the BirthdayBot does not let that happen to you by informing them about birthdays on Slack.
-It automatically records birthdays of everyone on your team and informs people about it in advance, multiple times – a week before, a day before, and on the D-day.
+It automatically records the birthdays of everyone on your team and informs people about it in advance, multiple times – a week before, a day before, and on the D-day.
 This way you can plan something special for your team members and make them feel valued.

 But what if you are so caught up in an urgent client delivery that your new hire goes unnoticed on their first day and has no clue what to do?
 They’re likely to feel disengaged and disconnected even before their journey with the team has begun.
 Aloha helps you in avoiding such an oversight.

 Aloha welcomes the new members on Slack and helps them align with the team’s processes without any involvement from your end.
-It delivers pre-defined knowledge and context setting messages in the DMs and helps you onboard them in an automated manner.
+It delivers pre-defined knowledge and context-setting messages in the DMs and helps you onboard them in an automated manner.

 Over To You

-The key to finding the right apps for your team is to understand your culture goals and shortcomings first.
+The key to finding the right apps for your team is to understand your cultural goals and shortcomings first.
 If you think your team’s communication is getting very mechanical, trying Giphy and Icebreakers could be a good idea.
 If you think your team’s morale is not high enough, doing a temp check with Moodbit could be the solution.